jlh005/cse15l-lab-reports/lab3.md

 ```
 Here it seems that for a couple of files, it contained at most 1 line that contained the text "terrible."
 The -c option is also useful for determining how much a text appears in an entire directory.

+<h2> SOURCE </h2>

+For my source, I used ChatGPT and asked it to tell me 4 command line options for the grep command and to tell me what they did.
+The above command options were a result of what ChatGPT gave me as a result of the prompt given.